Note

 print("attachment contributed ~97% of total MS2 removal.")

-Performance Summary (inactivation component only):
+Performance Summary (inactivation component only, fully explained period):

 =================================================================